blueveil/it-labs/lab-02-users-groups-permissions/README.md

 ---

 ## Outcome & Key Takeaways
 This lab reinforced the importance of **NTFS Inheritance** and the **AGP** method.
 I successfully demonstrated how to secure sensitive corporate data while maintaining a functional user experience.
-Key takeaway: Security is a balance—denying all access is easy, but configuring "Traversal Rights" ensures that security doesn't break usability.
+Key takeaway: Security is a balance.
+Denying all access is easy, but configuring "Traversal Rights" ensures that security doesn't break usability.

 ---